 - 7. Why should CDBG resources, as opposed to other sources of funding, be used for this project?
-CDBG funding allows us to continue to move our development activities along from concept, to design and permitting, all the way to financing and construction.
-We have relied on CDBG funding for the past 30 years to help us move these types of projects along and without CDBG funds they will stall. - 8.
+The project makes use of a wide range of various affordable housing sources, but CDBG funding provides critical support that allows us to continue to move our development activities along from concept, to design and permitting, all the way to financing and construction.
+We have relied on CDBG funding for the past 30 years to help us move these types of projects along, especially in the early, most risky stages and without CDBG funds they will stall. - 8.
 Describe your use of community resources, including volunteers.
 Include any resources not listed in your budget.
 Will CDBG be used to leverage other resources?